 When to Build a Swing

 It is always more comfortable to build outdoor projects such as this swing in the late spring to early fall months.
-However, nothing this swing's construction precludes you from building it in cold, snow, or other inclement weather.
+However, nothing in this swing's construction precludes you from building it in cold, snow, or other inclement weather.
 If you have a garage or other enclosed space, you can build the two side pieces inside, then move them outdoors later.

 Equipment / Tools